flowroute/sms-proxy/README.md

 The following URL resources are supported for the endpoints.
 The following examples show **POST**, **GET**, and **DELETE** HTTP methods for the applicable URL resource.

-See [Add virtual TNs and start a session](#startsession) for descriptions of the fields passed in the request.
+See [Add a virtual TN and start a session](#startsession) for descriptions of the fields passed in the request.

 ### /
 * **POST** handles the incoming messages received from Flowroute.  **`/`** is the endpoint that sets the callback URL to the URL set in your Flowroute Manager API settings.